Kitsuri-Studios/Mirage/README.md

 ## Installation Instructions

-Setting up Lumina Client is quick and straightforward.
+Setting up Mirage Client is quick and straightforward.
 Follow these steps:

 1. **Download the APK**: Head to our [Releases page](https://github.com/Kitsuri-Studios/Mirage/releases) and download the latest Mirrage APK.
 2. **Allow Unknown Sources**: On your Android device, go to **Settings > Security** (or **Apps & Notifications** on newer versions) and enable **Install from Unknown Sources**.